Shellharbour - Flinders

 What are some of the major infrastructure and planning changes likely to influence Shellharbour - Flinders?

-Key infrastructure and planning changes likely to influence Shellharbour - Flinders include: The Waterfront Shell Cove (Construction); The Waterfront Shell Cove (Construction); New Shellharbour Hospital and Integrated Services (Construction); The Waterfront, Shell Cove (Construction); and Crowne Plaza Shell Cove Marina (Construction).
+Key infrastructure and planning changes likely to influence Shellharbour - Flinders include: New Shellharbour Hospital and Integrated Services (Construction); The Waterfront Shell Cove (Construction); Crowne Plaza Shell Cove Marina (Construction); Shell Cove Sport and Recreation Facility (Construction); and Shellharbour Mobile Tiny Homes Pilot Program (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Shellharbour - Flinders?

-Infrastructure development impacting Shellharbour - Flinders spans multiple sectors including Communities, Precincts & Urban Renewal, Residential Development, and Communities, among others.
+Infrastructure development impacting Shellharbour - Flinders spans multiple sectors including Residential Development, Communities, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting Shellharbour - Flinders?